 I think the “two FX engine” thing is a bit old school: The way Pioneer does the effects in its mixers and now the DDJ-1000 controller (and the way Denon DJ does them in its X1800 mixer) would have been better for this unit I feel – yes it’s a bit less powerful, but it’s more intuitive and becoming standard.

-There is more: Some may bemoan the lack of a sampler; others will feel the jogs are too small; others still may say it needs more powerful music management, especially if a DJ wishes to keep all of his or her music on the unit on a SATA drive and try and stay away from the laptop as much as possible.
+There is more: Some may feel the jogs are too small; others still may say it needs more powerful music management, especially if a DJ wishes to keep all of their music on the unit on a SATA drive and try and stay away from the laptop as much as possible.

 Overall, in this area, there is a learning curve – possibly inevitable when you ditch a powerful operating system and decade-old DJ software and try and do it all standalone.